 Expert Q&A: Dave George Discusses Architecture and Engineering Program Management

-Dave currently serves as the program manager for the architect-engineer (A-E) services contract for USACE MED, working on projects including planning and programming, building and infrastructure design, as well as renovations to existing facilities throughout the MED area of operation.
+Dave currently serves as the program manager for the architect-engineer (A-E) services contract for USACE TAM, working on projects including planning and programming, building and infrastructure design, as well as renovations to existing facilities throughout the TAM area of operation.
 He holds bachelor’s and master’s degrees in civil engineering from the Worcester Polytechnic Institute and is a registered civil engineer in the state of Massachusetts.

 What are some of the challenges you encounter when designing overseas projects?

 A major challenge on the design side is making sure that your design approach is context-appropriate.
 It’s critical that you incorporate the host nation’s requirements and that your designs are constructible in that country.
 We wouldn’t design something for Saudi Arabia or Iraq the same way we would design something in the States.
 The team has to adapt to and understand the region, the materials they use, and local construction techniques.
 Just because it might be the best solution on paper, does not mean it's the best solution in that location.
 I think this is one of the key reasons we've been successful overseas, because we keep an open mind and listen to the end users input on how they do things.